Berkeley-CS195/fa24/qqcr.md

 ## Grading
 * To receive satisfactory credit for a **QQCR set** for a given lecture, you must make **three QQCRs** total on any of the required readings, where one of your QQCRs needs to be a reply.
   * In other words, you must make one Reply on someone else’s thread on one of the associated Ed megaposts in the reading set.
-In addition, you must also make four of Questions, Quotes, Comments, and/or Replies on the associated Ed megaposts in the reading set.
+In addition, you must also make two of Questions, Quotes, Comments, and/or Replies on the associated Ed megaposts in the reading set.
 Note that these five QQCRs do not need to be on the same reading.
-  * For example, a QQCR set could consist of a mix of three Questions on one reading, and two Reply on a different reading.
-Or, a QQCR set could consist of five Replies on the same reading.
+  * For example, a QQCR set could consist of a mix of one Question on one reading, and two Replies on a different reading.
+Or, a QQCR set could consist of three Replies on the same reading.
   * You are responsible for completing all readings in the set, regardless of whether you make a QQCR on a given reading.
 * **You are expected to complete your QQCR sets prior to the corresponding lecture time.** This ensuers a rich discussion during class.
 If readings are assigned for Week 3, you should finish the three QQCRs for that set of readings prior to the start of lecture that week.
 * You only get credit for posting on the megathreads for required readings.
 Separate Ed posts nor posts about optional readings will not receive credit.